1.0 Policy Purpose

 3.0 Policy Statement

 Brown University’s mission is “to serve the community, the nation, and the world by discovering, communicating, and preserving knowledge and understanding in a spirit of free inquiry, and by educating and preparing students to discharge the offices of life with usefulness and reputation.”
-This mission compels the University to create and maintain an environment that is free of any form of Discrimination or Harassment that is based upon a person’s race, color, religion, sex, age, national or ethnic origin – including actual or perceived shared ancestry or ethnic characteristics or citizenship or residency in a country with a dominant religion or distinct religious identity – disability, veteran status, sexual orientation, gender identity, gender expression, or any other characteristic protected under applicable law, and caste, which is protected under The Corporation of Brown University’s Policy Statement on Equal Opportunity, Nondiscrimination and Affirmative Action.
-The University prohibits Discrimination, Harassment, or Retaliation against individuals who report Discrimination or Harassment.
+This mission compels the University to create and maintain a diverse and inclusive environment that is free of any form of Discrimination or Harassment that is based upon a person’s actual or perceived race, color, religion, sex, age, national or ethnic origin – including shared ancestry or ethnic characteristics or citizenship or residency in a country with a dominant religion or distinct religious identity – disability, veteran status, sexual orientation, gender identity, gender expression, or any other characteristic protected under applicable law, and caste, which is protected under The Corporation of Brown University’s Policy Statement on Equal Opportunity, Nondiscrimination and Affirmative Action.
+The University prohibits Discrimination, Harassment, and Retaliation against individuals who report Discrimination or Harassment or participate in related proceedings.

 3.1 Academic Freedom